Expert medical and surgical care in Thailand

 Better Sleep Reduced apnoea episodes and daytime fatigue

-2–4 Weeks Return to normal activity
+2–10 Weeks Return to activity (MMA at the longer end)

 When Can You Fly After Sleep Apnoea Surgery?